Hirundo-io/hirundo-client/README.md

 print(results)
 ```

-Note: Currently we only support the main CPython release 3.9, 3.10 and 3.11.
+Note: Currently we only support the main CPython release 3.9, 3.10, 3.11, 3.12 & 3.13.
 PyPy support may be introduced in the future.

 ## Further documentation